Why Skier Level Is a Terrible Way to Choose Ski Boots

 An expert is not automatically a stiff-boot skier.

-Newton does not care whether you are a beginner, intermediate, expert, local hero, ex-racer, or “I would have gone pro but my knees / parents / coach / destiny got in the way.”
+Newton does not care whether you are a beginner, expert, local hero or ex-racer.

 Force is force.